Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of SnN complex structures in dimension

 \subsection{Study of Family I}

-We here accomplish the study up to equivalence of those complex structures belonging to Family~I. More precisely, in Section~\ref{final-eq-FI} we first prove that equations~\eqref{FI-SnN} in Theorem~\ref{main-theorem} parametrize all the complex structures in Family~I. Furthermore, we classify them up to equivalence.
-Then, in Section~\ref{acs-FI}, we compute the ascending central series of the underlying $8$-dimensional nilpotent Lie algebras, reaching Table~\ref{tab:valores-complejos}.
+We here accomplish the study up to equivalence of those complex structures belonging to Family~I. We first prove that all such complex structures are parametrized by the equations~\eqref{FI-SnN} in Theorem~\ref{main-theorem}.
+Then, we classify them up to equivalence and compute the ascending central series of the underlying $8$-dimensional nilpotent Lie algebras, reaching Table~\ref{tab:valores-complejos}.